 Are you using predictive models to risk-stratify patient populations, prioritize proactive interventions, and avoid unnecessary costs?

-AMGA’s Collaborative for Performance Excellence (CPX) empowers medical groups and health systems to leverage predictive models to inform shared decision-making for patients with chronic conditions and avert unnecessary emergency room visits and hospital admissions, as part of our High-Risk Patients Domain.
-This domain is one of four—High-Risk Patients, Clinical Quality and Safety, Total Cost of Care, and Practice Efficiency—that enable participants to focus on specific areas to prepare for risk-based contracts and drive operational efficiency.
+AMGA’s Collaborative for Performance Excellence (CPXTM) empowers medical groups and health systems to leverage the latest analytic models to inform shared decision-making for patients with chronic conditions and avert unnecessary ER visits and hospital admissions, as part of our High-Risk Patients Domain.
+Advocate Aurora Health’s Richard Bone, M.D., senior medical director, population health, serves as the domain advisor, offering his wealth of knowledge of the field.

 - “Leaky Bucket” – HbA1c Control

-- And others…
+- And others

-“Leaky Bucket” for Glycemic Control in People with Type 2 Diabetes Example
+Figure 1 – “Leaky Bucket” for Glycemic Control in People with Type 2 Diabetes Example

-Despite concerted efforts, healthcare organizations often fail to substantially increase the proportion of patients with Type 2 diabetes whose A1c is in control.
+Despite concerted efforts, healthcare organizations often fail to substantially increase the proportion of patients with type 2 diabetes whose A1c is in control.
 Tracking patients longitudinally reveals the reason: all the work to bring some patients into control is offset by nearly as many patients slipping out of control.
 It’s like trying to fill up a leaky bucket!

-Data source: Optum, AMGA’s Distinguished Data and Analytics Collaborator
+* Data source: Optum, AMGA’s Distinguished Data and Analytics Collaborator